Travelling to Australia

 Australia has very stringent biosecurity regulations; as such, there are strict procedures in place for people wishing to bring pets into Australia.
 An import permit is required to bring your pet into Australia from Taiwan.
 Please be advised that you will need to organise the import of your pet in advance and consider that your pet will be required undergo time in post entry quarantine.
 You can consult the following site for a step-by-step guide .

-Additional information on bringing cats, dogs and other pets to Australia can be found on the Department of Agriculture and Water Resources website.
+Additional information on bringing cats, dogs and other pets to Australia can be found on the Department of Agriculture, Fisheries and Forestry website.